 United States copyright law includes an exception to public display limitations if somebody actually owns a painting or sculpture.
-But that doesn't automatically apply to digital media, which makes sense, because it's especially useful for a digital artist to be able to choose whether they are selling editions that are only for private use or editions for public use.
-There might be some way a museum could win in a lawsuit about publicly displayed digital work if it comes to that, but the museum would be up against the long case history of the film industry enforcing public performance restrictions, so it's ideal to avoid that risk in the first place.
+But that doesn't automatically apply to digital media, which makes sense, because it's especially useful for a digital artist to choose whether they are selling editions that are for private or public use.
+There might be some way a museum could win in a lawsuit about publicly displayed digital work if it comes to that, but the museum would be up against the longstanding precedent of the film industry enforcing public performance restrictions, so it's ideal to avoid that risk in the first place.

-It's also typical for art certificates to include the rights to use images of the work for promotion of exhibitions and the right to loan the work, and ideally NFT certificates should account for the obsolescence of the blockchain by specifying some way that ownership can be conferred if the blockchain no longer exists.
+It's also typical for art certificates to include rights to use images of the work for promotion of exhibitions and the right to loan the work, and ideally NFT certificates should account for the obsolescence of the blockchain by specifying some way that ownership can be conferred if the blockchain no longer exists.

-These potential incompatibilities with museum and long-term collections can be probably fixed by improving NFT certificates, and some platforms like Feral File and 1st Dibs already get it right, but many others do not.
-The recent Andy Warhol NFTs sold by Christie's for \$3.3m specifically say that they are only for "personal" display, making them incompatible with museums.
+These potential incompatibilities with museum and long-term collections can probably be fixed by improving NFT certificates, and some platforms like Feral File and 1stDibs already get it right, but many others do not.
+The recent Andy Warhol NFTs sold by Christie's for \$3.3 million specifically say that they are only for "personal" display, making them incompatible with museums.
 There are some generative digital collectible NFT projects like Bored Ape Yacht Club that almost confer full copyright, but that's a special situation made possible by the project's generative nature where each owner effectively has a diluted copyright that only covers a minor variation on a theme, and the project creators can still retain trademarks and copyright of some variations for themselves.
-But most artists are understandably not going to want to relinquish full rights of their singular artworks because their work could then be used to market questionable products, or the owner could even stop the artist from using images of their own work.
+But most artists are understandably not going to want to relinquish full rights of singular artworks because their work could then be used to market questionable products, or the owner could even stop the artist from using images of their own work.

-Additionally, this all becomes moot once copyright expires, which is typically around 100 years in the United States.
-A museum could probably legally archive the available torrent that somebody released of millions of scanned NFT, store it until the copyright expires, and then exhibit the work freely after that.
+Additionally, this all becomes moot once copyright expires, which is typically around one hundred years in the United States.
+A museum could probably legally download and archive millions of NFTs, store them until the copyright expires, and then exhibit the work freely after that.
 It would be interesting to peek into the future and see how the expiration of copyright affects the value of NFTs and other digital editions.